vikaskharkwal/react-shopping-site/README.md

 To download the source code, just clone my repository.

-The in the project directory, run
+Then in the project directory, run

 ### `npm init`